Tufts Civic Semester

 The Southwest is composed of richly diverse landscapes and histories, and students learn about the land and the complex cultural narratives of communities across the region.

 The program begins in northern New Mexico, where students participate in orientation before traveling to the first program base in Santa Fe, situated at 7,000 feet in the foothills of the southern Rocky Mountains.
 There, students explore issues of land and water usage; sustainable farming practices and food systems; and indigenous peoples, land, and settler colonialism, while also beginning to explore the theme of immigration.
 Midway through the program, the group follows the Rio Grande River basin south towards the U.S./Mexico border.
 During an extended excursion to El Paso, Texas, students focus more intently on immigration and learn from Texas-based organizations.
-The second half of the semester is based just outside of Tucson, Arizona.
+The second half of the semester is based in Southern New Mexico near the Arizona border, with opportunities to discover the greater Tucson area.
 In a region known for wide valleys, saguaro cacti, and a variety of plants and animal species, students deepen their learning about border issues and land conservation, and environmental justice.
 Students spend their final week in a different area of Arizona - exploring new landscapes while reflecting on their semester-long journey and preparing to return home.

 At the core of the Civic Semester experience are five for-credit Tufts University courses.
 Selected and designed specifically for the program, they give participants a strong academic context for the issues and communities they explore, and provide a foundation for their development into civic leaders.
 Instead of large first-year lectures, students enjoy the quintessential college seminar experience in which 10-12 students can engage in substantive discussions with their professors and with each other on issues like environmentalism, immigration, Latinx history and culture, civic engagement, and equity and social change.